January 10, 2017

 DIY Furnace Repair Guide

-HVAC owners are almost always encouraged to call on a trained and experienced technician for fixing any issues with the furnace.
+HVAC owners are almost always encouraged to call on a trained and experienced HVAC technician for fixing any issues with the furnace.
 But we believe that a little knowledge never hurts anyone, and it’s important to know what you can do yourself and when you need to call a repair technician.

 This guide is aimed at getting HVAC owners equipped with enough knowledge that they can perform some basic troubleshooting before calling their St. Louis HVAC technician.